zachmccabe/beijing/docs/faq.md

 ## Why is this book free?

-A lot has changed, both in China and elsewhere, since I started this project in 2015.
+A lot has changed since I started this project in 2015.

 I did *not* write this book to change the world.
 But I did write it to help you connect with Beijingers and their city.
 Let's push that a little further, huh?

 Starting now, with the launch of version 2, I'm distributing this book free of charge on this website.

-"The experience of spending many years among distant Others has taught me that friendliness towards another human being is the only attitude that can touch a chord of humanity in him," says Polish journalist and indomitable traveler, Ryszard Kapuscinski.<sup>*</sup>

 This field guide previously sold for 25 USD.
 You're encouraged to spend the difference getting to know the locals.

-(And you can buy your new friends a lot of [chuan'r] and [erguotou] for 25 USD.)
+(FWIW you can buy a lot of [chuan'r] and [erguotou] for 25 USD.)

+"The experience of spending many years among distant Others has taught me that friendliness towards another human being is the only attitude that can touch a chord of humanity in him," says Polish writer, Ryszard Kapuscinski.<sup>*</sup>

 Cheers to the Other in your world.